-Even when your caravan is tucked away in storage, it is still exposed to a whole host of risks that could potentially cause you problems when it’s time to start enjoying the next caravanning season.
+Even when your caravan is tucked away in storage, it’s still exposed to a whole host of risks that could potentially cause you problems when it’s time to start enjoying the next caravanning season.

-Whether you chose to store the caravan at home or at a site, you may also want to consider the following to protect your caravan whilst in storage:
+Whether you chose to store the caravan at home or at a storage site, there are plenty of things you can do to protect your caravan whilst it’s layed up.

-- Ensure the battery on the alarm or tracking device you have fitted to your tourer remains charged.
-Some tracking devices will alert you if power failure has occurred but by then it could be too late
+3. Keep charged!
+Make sure the battery on any alarm or tracking device you have fitted to your tourer remains charged.
+Some tracking devices will alert you if a power failure has occurred but by then it could be too late!

-- Don’t forget to do a spot of housekeeping: clean and empty the fridge; leave the fridge door slightly ajar.
-Give the hob, oven and grill a final clean and vacuum the upholstery and curtains if you can
+Leave the fridge door slightly ajar and give the hob, oven and grill a final clean and vacuum the upholstery and curtains if you can.

-- Pile cushions high in the centre of the room to avoid them being damaged by moisture from condensation on the windows and use moisture-absorbing crystals to reduce the risk of condensation building up and leading to damp.
+8. Avoiding damp: Pile cushions high in the centre of the room to avoid them being damaged by moisture from condensation on the windows and use moisture-absorbing crystals to reduce the risk of condensation building up and leading to damp.